Case study · custom software

 - Two-tier acquisition shape preserved.
 The web-app continued to drive trial and onboarding.
 The native apps became the workspace for paying customers — a clean upgrade path the marketing team could narrate.

 - Codebase the client's team owns.
 Shared core plus two platform shells, fully documented, in mainstream stacks the client's engineering team could extend.
 No proprietary frameworks.
-No rot8 lock-in.
+No lock-in — you own everything we ship.

 - Board narrative delivered.
 The pivot from “features we said we'd ship” to “features that shipped” closed inside the timeline the board had set.